 Steps for a Paper Application

-- Gather supporting documents including TFN, residential address as held by the ATO, one primary identity document and two secondary identity documents (as listed above).
+- Gather supporting documents including TFN, residential address as held by the ATO, one primary identity document and two secondary identity documents or two primary and one secondary identity documents (as listed above).

 - Print and submit the paper application and supporting materials to the ABRS at: